Archive from The Teacher Triathlete, September 10, 2014

 Also, it’s important to keep in mind that the social dynamics for students who are eight and nine years old start to become pretty noticeable in third grade and then beyond.
 The last thing I ever wanted as a classroom teacher was for a young reader to start seeing himself or herself as a level.
 Also, I didn’t want a reader to feel self-conscious because he or she was reading a red dot book as opposed to a green dot book.

 I know that I do not have all the answers when it comes to leveling libraries in the classroom.
-Also, I’m sure there are teachers out there who have leveled libraries and management systems in third grade and beyond where it may not become a source of self-consciousness for students.
 There are many ways to go about developing an independent reading system in a classroom.
 Whatever the system may be, children need to view themselves as readers- not as levels.
 Everything inside of me just cringes when a child looks for books based on level rather than based on interest, curiosity, or a desire to learn.
 Leveling books has to be a fine balance in the classroom.
 If it’s done, it must be done intentionally, thoughtfully, and always with a regard not only to the reading development of a child, but also to the social development of a child.
 I’d love to hear your thoughts.